vmsmith/vmsmith.github.io/_posts/2019-08-19-Cargo-Ship-Voyage.md

 ### Wed, 11 July

-According to the ACL interactive web site, we are due to arrive in Hamburg now on 11 August.
+According to the ACL interactive web site, at this point we were due to arrive in Hamburg on 11 August.
 In the absence of any other information, Ellen and I booked a room in Hamburg for a few days starting 11 August, and arranged a rental car through AAA in Virginia.
 We planned to spend a few days in Hamburg, pick up the car on 14 August, spend that night somewhere in Belgium, and arrive in Paris on the 15th.

 There were some uncertainties at this point that were gnawing at us.
 Specifically: